ComradeMisha/TrustButVerify/README.md

 - Local execution - `LocalBatchStepper`: Single node, `Network` inference batched across `Agent` instances.
 Running the environments is sequential.
 This setup is good for running light `Env`s with heavy `Network`s that benefit a lot from hardware acceleration, on a single node with or without GPU.
 - Distributed execution using [Ray](https://ray.readthedocs.io/en/latest/) - `RayBatchStepper`: Multiple workers on single or multiple nodes, every worker has its own `Agent`, `Env` and `Network`.
 This setup is good for running heavy `Env`s and scales well with the number of nodes.

-### Gin configs

-We use [Gin](https://github.com/google/gin-config) to manage experiment configurations.
-The assumption is that all the "conventional" experiments supported by Alpacka can be run using the entrypoint `alpacka/runner.py` with an appropriate Gin config specified so that in most cases you won't need to write your own training pipeline, but rather override the necessary classes and provide your own Gin config.
-If you have a use-case that warrants customizing the entrypoint, please contact us - it might make sense to support it natively in Alpacka.

-Some predefined config files are in `configs`.
-Some are usage examples for the implemented algorithms, and some serve as regression tests for the most important experiments.